hokmts/mlb2023/src/content/blog/2023mlb_standings.md

 </table>

 #### run\_differential
+I made a graph of the difference between points scored and points conceded.
+The destructive power of the Tampa Bay Rays, Texas Rangers, and Atlanta Braves is tremendous even when compared to other teams.
+Oakland Athletics. . .
 <img src="/2023mlb_standings_files/figure-markdown_strict/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

 #### runs\_scored,runs\_allowed per\_games
+I created a scatter plot for each team based on the average value of points scored and points conceded per game.
+There are many teams in the range of 4-5 points in both the American League and the National League, but I think the characteristics of the winning team and the losing team are clearly visible.

 <img src="/2023mlb_standings_files/figure-markdown_strict/unnamed-chunk-5-1.png" style="display: block; margin: auto;" /><img src="/2023mlb_standings_files/figure-markdown_strict/unnamed-chunk-5-2.png" style="display: block; margin: auto;" />

 #### ops / era
+A scatterplot of ops and era to see the balance between pitching and hitting power for each team.
+The American League has a good era compared to the National League, but a team with low ops (<0.7) stands out.
+The National League is characterized by many teams with ops in the range of 0.7<0.8 and era in the range of 4<5.

 <img src="/2023mlb_standings_files/figure-markdown_strict/unnamed-chunk-7-1.png" style="display: block; margin: auto;" /><img src="/2023mlb_standings_files/figure-markdown_strict/unnamed-chunk-7-2.png" style="display: block; margin: auto;" />

 The MLB data used this time is obtained from the following website.
 <https://baseballsavant.mlb.com> <https://www.baseball-reference.com>